demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

       -> AsyncResult<UserId, UserSignupError>
 ```

 > We are not going to use this `SignupUser` type anywhere else, and it is just for illustration.
+In the later blog posts, we'll see how to make use of this kind of type aliases.

 ## Implementing The SignupUser Function